Niki Volos B.C.: The 1980s and 1990s

 In 1983–84 season, the Magnesia team won the 2nd National Category Championship, advancing to the 1st National.
 There, they competed for one year, the 1984–85, during which it recorded 4 wins and 22 losses, resulting in it finishing last and being relegated.

 After successive relegations, the club returned to its home local league, winning the A Division trophy of the ESKATH in 1986–87.

 In the following decade, the club enriched his trophy cabinet with three 3rd National Category Championships: the 1988–89, according to the system of the time, he won the Thessaly & Midwestern Macedonia Group, however losing the title of Super Champion North to Apollon Kalamarias.
 The top position in its group in the 3rd National Category was also achieved by the club in the years 1993–94 and 1995–96.

 Declining course (1999–2005)

 The turn of the millennium found the club competing in the Third National League, occupying the 1999–00 8th place in the final standings of its group.
 Its course in the following season (2000–01) was clearly better, as it finished its season in 3rd place.
 At the end of the 2001–02 Men's Third National Basketball Championship season, it was only one place lower.

 The 2002–03 Men's Third National Basketball Championship season saw the club finish in 5th place, while the following 2003–04 Men's Third National Basketball Championship season saw the club's performance decline, as finished 10th.
-Finally, in the 2004–05 season, Niki Volou collected 9 wins and 17 losses, resulting in relegation to the local championship.
+Finally, in the 2004–05 season, Niki Volos collected 9 wins and 17 losses, resulting in relegation to the local championship.